 For the D.N.P., if no pre-requisite master's degree has been earned, the amount of transfer credits that will be accepted toward the doctoral degree is a maximum of 21 credits.

-Courses transferred from another university to a certificate program must meet the conditions of the transfer policy as stated in the “Transfer of Graduate Credits” in the UND Graduate Catalog.
+Courses transferred from another university to a certificate program must meet the conditions of this transfer policy.